Rhishavhere/TilesScript.auto/README.md

-This python program plays the magic tiles for you without a miss !
+This python program plays the magic piano tiles game for you without a miss !

 Run on maximize : https://lagged.com/en/g/magic-tiles